 One downside of living in Chunchula, however, is that residents on average have to contend with a long commute, spending on average 46.67 minutes every day commuting to work.

-Chunchula is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Chunchula does not have a public transit system used by locals to get to and from work.

 The per capita income in Chunchula in 2010 was $19,842, which is middle income relative to Alabama, and lower middle income relative to the rest of the US.
 This equates to an annual income of $79,368 for a family of four.